richiekastl/richiekastl.com/content/posts/2022-02-21-this-weeks-youtube-video.md

 Resources to learn SEO would be, [Digital Marketer's SEO Certification course](https://www.digitalmarketer.com/lp/search-marketing-mastery/)(paid), [learningseo.io](https://learningseo.io/)(free), and [Moz's SEO Learning Center](https://moz.com/learn/seo)(free).

 If you want to end up at a company such as Facebook or Twitter, then there really isn't a need to learn SEO, there you will need to know Frontend Web Development quickly.

+To see this video when it drops, [subscribe to my channel](https://www.youtube.com/channel/UC5TxD9smqJn-hrhvsrfTecQ).